 We create opportunities to exchange ideas, learn from one another and share resources.
 We connect knowledgeable and dedicated individuals from coast to coast to coast, so that new ideas are born, best practices are promoted and transferred and those who work in our challenging field feel more connected and more supported.
 All of this helps to ensure the women and children who turn to shelters and transition houses receive the most effective and compassionate support possible.

-- We believe that the women’s shelter movement plays a critical leadership role in the provincial/territorial, national, and global effort to end violence against women and their children.
+- Protecting and advancing the right to live free from gender-based violence is a public responsibility of all governments and communities.
+The women’s shelter movement plays a critical leadership role in the provincial/territorial, national, and global efforts to end gender-based violence.